twongCMU/AdventOfCode2021/README.md

  *1   01:31:09  12457      0   01:35:36  11016      0

 i: Part 1 finished about 4:45pm Dec 20 after about 10 hours of total work.
 Part 2 finished 6 minutes after that.
-j: Finished Part 2 the next day.
-It was difficult.
+j: Finished Part 2 after sleeping on it.
+Took about 9 hours of total work
 ```